JackBJ23/Topo-GEN/README.md

 pip install git+https://github.com/JackBJ23/Topo-GEN.git
 ```

-This repository also includes additional files for testing the topological regularizers:
-- `synthetic_experiments.py` provides synthetic proof-of-concept experiments with point clouds in 2D, and a "virtual playground" to test topological regularizers on arbitrary point clouds in 2D.
-- `topovae_experiments.py` allows to test topological regularizers on variational autoencoders (VAEs).
-To clone the repository and run these experiments, for instance on Google Colab, do:
+To clone the repository and run the tests, for instance on Google Colab, do:
 ```
 !git clone https://github.com/JackBJ23/Topo-GEN.git
 %cd Topo-GEN